marcusgostasson/smartshop/README.md

 ### Create a Schema in MySQL

-Add this line to create a schema in MySQL:
+Add this line to create a schema in MySQL and run it:

 ```sql
 CREATE SCHEMA smartshop;